 Steve & Pam VandenBulck

 “They will be called Oaks of Righteousness, a planting of the Lord for a display of His splendor.”

 Personal pursuit for freedom

-It has been so rewarding to walk alongside others as they discover the most life giving treasures from within the pages of their own stories.
-Even as most of those stories go largely untold, the impact of them in the Kingdom is bearing beautiful fruit.
-We invite you to come along with us to Rewrite Your Story.
+It has been immensely rewarding to walk alongside others as they uncover the treasures contained within the pages of their own stories.
+Even though these stories go largely untold, their impact resonates loudly throughout the Kingdom as the Sons arise and bear beautiful fruit as Oaks of Righteousness.
+We invite you to join in this sound.
+Come along with us to reclaim, restore and Rewrite Your Story.

 "We believe that none of us are as free as Jesus died for us to be!"